Sample: Fizzleburn — The Accidental Genius of Atheron

 “Then you will keep reaching,” Mentalbus said, and his voice gentled.
 “And I will keep helping you find a better ladder.”

 They spent the afternoon at the workbench.
 Mentalbus watched without hovering, corrected without scolding.
 When Blizzit reached for the “do not” jar, Mentalbus cleared his throat with such timing that Blizzit set it down and grabbed the “absolutely” jar instead.
 They tinkered a little and talked a lot.
-Together they coaxed the self-lighting lantern into a state that could be described as “occasionally dignified.”
-It no longer sneezed; it harrumphed.
+Together they coaxed the self lighting lantern into a state that could be described as “occasionally dignified.”
+It no longer sneezed, it harrumphed.
 Progress.

 “Write the application now,” Mentalbus said as shadows lengthened in the tunnel.
 “Don’t let dawn find you with an unsent dream.”